gantree-io/gantree-backend/README.md

 Spin up an instance:

 1. Clone repo
-2. fetch all module dependencies: `$> yarn`
+2. Fetch all module dependencies: `$> yarn`
 3. Copy .env.example to .env and update values (see below)
 4. Start a mongo instance and create a DB

-Use one of the following node app managers
+Use one of the following node app managers:

 ##### Local Dev Server | [nodemon](https://www.npmjs.com/package/nodemon)
 `nodemon -L server.js`